-Submission checkoff:
+Submission checkoff

-- $\square$ Explain what the clone command from step 2 does. - $\square$ Show off your hook working - $\square$ With all passing test cases - $\square$ With some failing test cases - $\square$ Show how to find and examine the output from a failing test case - $\square$ Show that your hook is generic by installing it (symlinking it) into a repository for an EECS class you are currently taking - If you aren't in a programming EECS class, grab any other 280 project from W15.
+- \square Explain what the clone command from step 2 does. - ☐ Show off your script working - ☐ With all passing test cases - \square With some failing test cases - \square Show how to find and examine the output from a failing test case - □ Show that your script is generic by installing it (symlinking it) into a repository for an EECS class you are currently taking - If you aren't in a programming EECS class, grab any other 280 project from W15.